 Why is thumos associated with the chest?
 Because when you get angry your heart beats.
 When you hear stirring music, like a national anthem, you feel it in your chest.
 So, there’s actually a physiological meaningfulness to locating this capacity to value in the heart and lungs.

 It turns out that whenever Glaucon is described he is characterized as being spirited.
-Whenever topics having to do with spirited things are discussed, Glaucon is the person who discusses them.
-Glaucon is described as erotic, musical, and spirited, and these are the kinds of topics he deals with.
+Glaucon is described as erotic, musical, and spirited, and when these topics come up, Glaucon is the one who discusses them.

 The musical dimension of Glaucon is what makes him susceptible to liberal education, because as it turns out music refers to all the liberal arts, all of the things having to do with the muses.
 So, the best regime is a society where you have gentlemen who are educated in the liberal arts by the philosophers, but the philosophers don’t rule.